simziky/Celo-TicketVerse/README.md

 "The Ticket Verse" is a simple Web3 market place inspired by the celo development 101 challenge.
 The basic concept of the DAPP is to bring together event organizers to sell their event tickets in a decentralized manner, and also provide ticket holders a way to make money by allowing them to re-list or resell their tickets for a higher price on the market place.
 Transactions are carried out with the celo dollar (cUSD)
 # Features Of The Dapp
 1.)
 Users Can Connect To the DAPP with their CELO wallet.<br/>
 2.)
-Total number of available tickets are displayed.
+Total number of available tickets are displayed.<br/>
 3.)
-Total number of tickets sold are displayed to inform potential buyers of how many is left.
+Total number of tickets sold are displayed to inform potential buyers of how many is left.<br/>
 4.)
-The creator of an event is not allowed to purchase their event tickets.
+The creator of an event is not allowed to purchase their event tickets.<br/>
 5.)
-Users can only purchase a ticket once per wallet.
+Users can only purchase a ticket once per wallet.<br/>
 6.0 Ticket Holders can resell their ticket on the TicketVerse should there be a case of scarcity and make money.

 # Notice